ysyk2021/rethinking-writing-with-ai-techniques-and-strategies-for-more-innovative-and-productive/src/chapter-2-2.md

 * Discover new insights and perspectives that may inform their writing
 * Enhance engagement and interaction with their target audience

-In the next chapter, we will provide examples of successful implementation of AI in various types of writing projects.